 Should the Sub-contractor have any claims or demands against the Contractor and such claims or demands are similar or the same as claims or demands the Contractor has against the Employer, Engineer or Third Party, the Sub-Contractor shall make no claims or demands against the Contractor but will jointly with the Contractor prepare such claims or demands against the party or parties considered to be at fault.

-Actually, bidding and tender documents belong to trade contract and have law language in it.
+Actually, bidding and tender documents belong to trade contracts and have law language in it.
 So the choice of words and building of sentence must strive for conventionality, clear and dignity.

-The formal words indicate that this is a special occasion and quite different from ordinary course.
-Formal language is rarely used in general English, but it can be seen clearly that the formal words are often used in bidding and tender documents to achieve the formality, which is one of the striking characteristics of bidding and tender documents vocabulary.
+The formal words indicate that this is a special occasion and quite different from an ordinary courses.
+Formal language is rarely used in general English, but it can be seen clearly that the formal words are often used in bidding and tender documents to achieve formality, which is one of the striking characteristics of bidding and tender documents vocabulary.
 We list some examples: